cs50nestm/cs50labs/terminal/README.md

 You should see the file name `fridge_contents.txt` show up in white.
 You'll see a file with that name in a tab in the text editor on top of your screen.
 Indeed, this looks like items that should be in the kitchen, not in a living room.

-Let's fix that by moving the directory `fridge` from `bedroom` to `living_room`.
+Let's fix that by moving the directory `fridge` from `living_room` to `kitchen`.
 We'll want to do this by first positioning ourselves into the `apt1` directory.
 To see the entire path of where our current directory is now located type in `pwd` for "print working directory".

 You'll see that were are located in `/root/sandbox/apt1/living_room`.
 This is the entire path from the root of our workspace.
 We want to go up one level.
 To do this, type in